What is a Silencer?

 Defenses for the Possession of a Silencer in California

-You Didn’t Have a Silencer
+You Did Not Have a Silencer

 PC 33410 charges relate only to the possession of a silencer.
 For example, you should not face PC 33410 charges if you had a firearm with a scope attached.
 In this situation, your lawyer could argue that you did not have constructive or actual possession of a silencer.